cloud-ark/kubeplus/README.rst

 *2. DevOps Engineer*

 DevOps Engineers/Cluster Administrators use standard tools such as 'kubectl' or 'helm' to deploy required Operators in a cluster.
-Additionally, they deploy KubePlus Cluster Add-on in their cluster to enable their Application developers discover and use various Custom Resources efficiently.
+Additionally, they deploy KubePlus API Discovery and Binding Add-on in their cluster to enable their Application developers discover and use various Custom Resources efficiently.

 *3. Application Developer*

-Application developers use Platform-as-Code endpoints to discover static and runtime information about Custom Resources in their cluster.
+Application developers use Platform-as-Code endpoints to discover static and dynamic information about in-built and Custom Resources in their cluster.
 Using this information they can then build their platform stacks composing various Custom Resources together.